enkidevs/curriculum/mongodb/intro/crud-intro/update-single-document.md

 }
 ```

-If we wanted to change that Pokémon's `"type"` from `"Grasz"` to `"Grass"`, we can update the document with the `$set` modification through any of its properties like so:
+If we wanted to change that pokémon's `"type"` from `"Grasz"` to `"Grass"`, we can update the document with the `$set` operator through any of its properties like so:

 ```javascript
 db.pokemon.updateOne(